-As Provost, Stogner believes in remaining actively involved in the classroom and continues to teach a few courses each year.
-This provides an unmatched understanding of student life and aids in designing design effective courses and degree programs.
+As president, Stogner believes in remaining actively involved in the classroom and continues to teach a few courses each year.
+This provides an understanding of student life and aids in designing effective courses and degree programs.
 He continues to be inspired by students’ thirst for knowledge and desire to impact the world around them.

 Stogner is a member of the American Psychological Association, American Psychosomatic Society and Christian Association for Psychological Studies.
 Key recognitions include earning the American Psychosomatic Society Scholar Award, Rochester College Faculty Member of the Year and being included as an Oxford Round Table Discussant.

 Stogner has practiced as a clinical psychologist for 20 years and has worked in church ministry for more than 25 years.
 He integrates his clinical and ministry vocations by serving on the National Missionary Care Task Force of the Missions Resource Network.
 He and his wife, Lisa, have a daughter, Katie.
 He enjoys exercise, the outdoors, college and NFL football, and he and his family love the Detroit Tigers.